-For non-emergency admissions: It is your responsibility to call and request precertification at least 14 days before the date you are scheduled to be admitted.
+For non-emergency admissions: You, your physician or the facility will need to call and To a non emergency warmout one request precertification at least 14 days before the date you are scheduled to be admitted. · For an emergency outpatient medical condition : You or your physician should call prior to the outpatient care, treatment or procedure if possible; or as soon as reasonably possible.
 For an emergency admission: You, your physician or the facility must call within 48 hours or as soon as reasonably possible after you have been admitted.
 For an urgent admission : You, your physician or the facility will need to call before you are scheduled to be admitted.
-An urgent admission is a hospital admission by a physician due to the onset of or change in an illness ; the diagnosis of an illness; or an injury.
+An urgent admission is a hospital admission by a physician due to the onset of or change in an illness; the diagnosis of an illness ; or an injury .
+For outpatient non-emergency medical services You or your physician must call at least 14 days before requiring precertification: the outpatient care is provided, or the treatment or procedure is scheduled.